 Purpose A significant way of achieving high profitability is to retain existing customers who contribute to the service provider's revenue by continuously purchasing and paying more for products and services and building brand equity to the provider.
 The main objective of this study is to empirically examine and extend the knowledge underlying the linkage between service loyalty and brand equity performance outcomes in the context of business-to-business markets.
 It aims to develop and empirically test a theoretical model examining the antecedents and the outcomes of service loyalty in a business-to-business context.
 The model also aims to examine the relationship between service loyalty and customer share of wallet and price premium, as well as the links between the proposed antecedents (habitual buying, trust in the service provider, and perceived service quality) and service loyalty.

-Woodside, AG, Sood, SC & Miller, K 2008, 'When consumers and brands talk: Storytelling theory and research in pyschology and marketing', Psychology and Marketing, vol. 25, no. 2, pp. 97-145.View/Download from: UTS OPUS or Publisher's site
+Woodside, AG, Sood, SC & Miller, K 2008, 'When consumers and brands talk: Storytelling theory and research in pyschology and marketing', Psychology and Marketing, vol. 25, no. 2, pp. 97-145.View/Download from: Publisher's site

 Storytelling is pervasive through life.
 Much information is stored, indexed, and retrieved in the form of stories.
 Although lectures tend to put people to sleep, stories move them to action.
 People relate to each other in terms of stories - and products and brands often play both central and peripheral roles in their stories.
 To aid storytelling research in consumer psychology, this article develops a narrative theory that describes how consumers use brands as props or anthropomorphic actors in stories they report about themselves and others.
 Such drama enactments enable these storytellers to experience powerful myths that reflect psychological archetypes.
 The article includes findings from case study research that probes propositions of the theory.
 Implications for consumer psychology and marketing practice follow the discussion of the findings.